humaon/videoLibrary/README.md

 photo_url(optional)

-After successfully register you will get a token which is authorization token the toke will be need for further request.You have to set the authorization token in the header section like this-
+After successfully register you will get a token which is authorization token the token will be need for further request.You have to set the authorization token in the header section like this-

 Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJod